Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 [Paper](https://fontawesome.com/v5.15/icons/hand-paper?style=solid)
 [Scissors](https://fontawesome.com/v5.15/icons/hand-scissors?style=solid)

-* These fitting with the game type as they provide a little fun whilst giving a visual cue whilst also making the site feel modern and for a young audience.
+* These fit with the game type as they provide a little fun whilst giving a visual cue whilst also making the site feel modern and for a young audience.

 #### Colors